 The authenticator data, authenticatorData, encodes contextual bindings made by the authenticator itself.
 These bindings are controlled by the authenticator itself, and derive their trust from the Relying Party's assessment of the security of the authenticator.
 In one extreme case, the authenticator may be embedded in the client, and its bindings may be no more trustworthy than the ClientData.
 At the other extreme, the authenticator may be a discrete entity with high-security hardware and software, connected to the client over a secure channel.
-In both cases, the Relying Party receives the authenticator data in the same format, and uses its knowledge of the authenticator to make trust decisions.
+In both cases, the Relying Party receives the authenticator to make trust decisions.